What to Give a Dog with Upset Stomach: 10 Remedies

 They may also give you a prescription after examining your dog.

-What Can I Give My Senior Dog for Upset Stomach?
+What Can I Give My Senior Dog for an Upset Stomach?

 A great option for dogs with stomach aches is canned pumpkin.